About Us

 • Undergraduate English majors can focus on one of three areas: Creative Writing, Literature and Language, and Rhetoric and Writing Studies.
 Minors can choose one of four areas: Writing, Literature and Language, Rhetoric and Writing Studies, or World Literature.

 • Our graduate programs are home to some 60 MA, MFA, and PhD students, most of whom are supported by teaching assistantships or other scholarships.
-In a typical year our graduate students compile a record of publications, productions, presentations, and prizes that testifies to their impressive abilities as writers, scholars and teachers.

-• English is home to 20 board-appointed full-time faculty members, who specialize in areas including Creative Writing, Literature, English Education, Rhetoric and Writing Studies, and Linguistics.
+• English is home to roughly 20 board-appointed full-time faculty members, who specialize in areas including Creative Writing, Literature, English Education, Rhetoric and Writing Studies, and Linguistics.

-• We awarded over $25,000 in scholarships to our undergraduate majors in Spring 2023.
+• In 2025 we awarded over $50,000 in scholarships to our students.

 • We offer an Accelerated Masters (or 4 + 1) Program, in which undergraduate English majors can earn an M.A. with only one additional year of course work.